Saving Sea Otters Through Surrogacy

 In the wild, sea otter pups typically stay with their mother for about six months until they develop survival skills.
 Mothers will teach their pups how to groom their dense fur, which is critical to keep them warm in the chilly Pacific Ocean.
 Sea otters have the densest fur of any animal, with about 1 million hairs per square inch, and they spend a lot of time maintaining it.

 Mothers also show their pups how to dive to forage for food.
-Sea otters can eat 25 percent of their body weight each day and can occasionally dive up to 250 feet deep to dig for clams or search for crustaceans in crevices.
+Sea otters need to eat 25 percent of their body weight each day and can occasionally dive up to 250 feet deep to dig for clams or search for crustaceans in crevices.
 To eat that food, sea otter moms will show their pups how to use tools.
 They’ll often use a rock or another shelled food item to crack open hard-shelled prey.

 How Impactful is the Surrogacy Program?

 A 2019 study in “Oryx — The International Journal of Conservation”, led by Monterey Bay Aquarium, followed 37 orphaned pups that were raised by surrogate mothers and released between 2002 and 2016 in Elkhorn Slough, a coastal wetland near Monterey.
-It showed that surrogate-reared sea otters survive at a rate comparable to that of their wild counterparts and they contributed to population growth in the Monterey Bay coastal estuaries where they were released.
+It showed that surrogate-reared sea otters survive at a rate comparable to that of their wild counterparts and they contributed to population growth in the Monterey Bay coastal estuary where they were released.

 Other studies show that there is potential for sea otters to reshape, revitalize and restore coastal habitats where populations were removed during the fur trade in the 18th and 19th centuries.